osbo/soundvase/README.md

 **Signal Processing Algorithm:**

 The core algorithm begins with FFT analysis to extract frequency characteristics from the audio data.
 The system normalizes the audio signal and applies a real FFT to identify dominant frequencies.
-This frequency information determines the resolution of the cylindrical mapping, where higher frequencies create more detailed surface textures.
+This dominant frequency is used to determine the base wavelength, to align the geometric layers.

-The cylindrical coordinate mapping transforms the 1D audio waveform into 3D space using mathematical relationships between frequency, sample rate, and desired geometric parameters.
-Each audio cycle becomes a horizontal layer in the vase, with the waveform amplitude directly controlling the radial displacement from the base cylinder.
+The cylindrical coordinate mapping transforms the 1D audio waveform into 3D space: each audio cycle becomes a horizontal layer in the vase, with the waveform amplitude directly controlling the radial displacement from the base cylinder.

 The texture generation process samples the audio data at calculated intervals, averaging amplitude values to create smooth surface variations.
 This approach ensures that the resulting 3D geometry accurately represents the audio characteristics while maintaining manufacturable surface topology.